gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 - Agentless posture assessment in NAC solutions, while beneficial for supporting a broad range of devices, often provides less granular data about the client compared to agent-based solutions.
 This can limit the depth of assessment and control.
 Agentless solutions don't require storage on the client device for an agent, so this isn't a disadvantage of agentless posture assessment.
 Agentless posture assessment in NAC solutions, while beneficial for supporting a broad range of devices, often provides less granular data about the client compared to agent-based solutions.
 This can limit the depth of assessment and control.
 Agentless solutions don't require storage on the client device for an agent, so this isn't a disadvantage of agentless posture assessment.
 - A **backout plan** is crucial when deploying updates or changes to a system.
 It provides a predefined strategy to revert changes and restore a system to its prior state if complications arise, ensuring system stability and minimizing downtime.
 - A **standard operating procedure** is a set of detailed instructions that describes how specific routine tasks should be carried out.
+- **Ephemeral credentials** are temporary and designed for short-lived purposes, thus reducing the risk of those credentials being misused or compromised.
+- **Principle of least privilege** ensures minimal access rights, it does not provide short-lived credentials.
+- **Static access tokens** are long-lived and don't automatically expire after a short task, posing a higher security risk.
+- **Serverless** is an architecture model that allows running code without managing any underlying infrastructure.
+It can offer benefits such as flexibility, scalability, cost-efficiency, and security.
+- **Infrastructure as code** (IAC) is a method of managing and provisioning IT infrastructure through code, not running code without managing any underlying infrastructure.
+- **Software-defined networking** (SDN) is a network technology that involves dynamically configuring and managing network devices and services through software, not creating multiple isolated environments on a single physical device.
+- **Remote Desktop Protocol** (RDP) port is a type of open service port that is commonly used for remote desktop servers and can be exploited by attackers to perform screen capture, keystroke logging, or malware delivery attacks.
+It is the default port for RDP, the protocol used to remotely control a Windows based system’s desktop.